rd804/R-ANODE/README.md

 # Residual ANODE

-For all cases `scripts/r_anode.py` is run with different arguments.
+For all cases of R-ANODE `scripts/r_anode.py` is run with different arguments.
 The slurm submission script contains the arguments for `r_anode.py` used for each case.
 The submission loop script submits the slurm submission file, for different arguments $N_{sig}, w,$ split (retrainings of a different train-val split of the same dataset), seed (controls the seed for signal injection).

 Note: This project uses slurm job scheduler to submit parallel jobs.

+## Download and setup data

+`bash run_data_preparation.sh`

+## Setup environment

+Setup conda environment using `environment.yml` file, and then `pip install -e .`

 ## Background model

+`sbatch nflows_CR.sh`

 ## Idealized version